|Columbia Orthopaedic Group

 - If eyeglasses must be worn by a player, they should be of approved construction with non-shattering glass (safety glass).
 Contact lenses also can be worn.

-The American Academy of Orthopaedic Surgeons offers the following strategies for parents and coaches to help young athletes prevent back-to-school sports injuries:
+Here are some additional strategies for parents and coaches to help young athletes prevent back-to-school sports injuries:

 - It is important for your child to stay active during the summer, so that he or she is prepared to begin participating in fall sports.